top of page

 3. Find the barcode on the product you want to scan and tap the ‘Scan’ button at the top of the page.

-5. Get your result.
-If a red result displays, STOP.
-The food item contains your allergens.
-Do not put it in your shopping cart.
-If a yellow result displays, BE CAUTIOUS.
+If a YELLOW result displays, BE CAUTIOUS.
 The scan did not find any of your allergens in the ingredients so you must read the label to verify the ingredients and any precautionary allergen labelling.

 Spend less time reading ingredients labels so you